Android Pwnable CTF Challenges

 Now, ideally we do not really need a lot of the stuff the emulator has.
 Most noteable being the screen.
 Checking out the Android emulator docs we can see a bunch of options that are useful for us:

-• -no-snapshot: We save some time (and disk space) while making sure that each time we run the emulator it is a blank slate
+: We save some time (and disk space) while making sure that each time we run the emulator it is a blank slate-no-boot-anim

 At this point, I just had an unreliable submission server with a pretty slow emulator.
 Given that there were hundreds of people play in this CTF, I could not have this go live so I just ended up having people send me their APKs and I ran them by hand.
 A very unfortunate solution, but at least I had my own personal submission server!